Agile Leadership

 You must engender an ability in your team members to think using the scientific method.
 It is impossible to teach every possible scenario your teams will encounter.
 Teach them how to probe, sense, and respond.
 This will give them critical abilities to solve complex problems on their own.

 It builds self-organizing skills in your teams.
 Scrum framework provides hints what the minimal expected behaviors you should expect.
-There are several references to self-management in the Scrum Guide as in the current version of 2020.
+There are several references to self-management in the Scrum as in the current version of 2020.

 Adaptation becomes more difficult when the people involved are not empowered or self-managing.